AshtonSBradley/FourierGPE.jl/README.md

 # FourierGPE.jl
 Simple GPE solver using FFTW

-- Intended to provide simple, fast, and flexible modelling of Bose-Einstein condensate experiments
+- Intended to provide simple, fast, and flexible modelling of Bose-Einstein condensate experiments.
-- Currently implements only 2D.
-Dims 1, 3 will come shortly.
-- Allocation free adaptive evolution in kspace
+- Allocation free, adaptive evolution in kspace.
-- Establish some useful defaults for time evolution in `OrdinaryDiffEq.jl`
+- Establish some useful defaults and runnable examples for time evolution in `OrdinaryDiffEq.jl`
+- Can handle arbitrary spatial dimensions.
 - Not de-aliased (projective methods available elsewhere)
+- See [FGPEexamples.jl](https://github.com/AshtonSBradley/FGPEexamples.jl) for tutorials to get started.

 ## Installing